 Tel Aviv is Israel’s cultural and commercial capital.
 Named “The Mediterranean Capital of Cool” by the New York Times, Tel Aviv is a city with a savvy attitude and cultural astuteness.
 “The city which never sleeps” is a center for nightlife, cuisine, culture, and liberalism.
-Bordered on one side by the Mediterranean and long stretches of sandy beaches, and on the other by glass towers housing technology companies in what is considered to be the world’s second most important hi-tech area, Tel Aviv has it all.
+The city is bordered on one side by the Mediterranean and long stretches of sandy beaches, and on the other by glass towers housing technology companies in what is considered to be the world’s second most important hi-tech area.
 Prominent museums, restored neighborhoods such as the ancient Port of Jaffa, Neve Tzedek and the White City of Bauhaus style buildings, and a young and diverse population, make Tel Aviv a city which you can never stop exploring.
+The best way to see the hidden corners of this unique city is with a tour of Tel Aviv.

 A short history

 Tel Aviv was founded in 1909 as a suburb north of the ancient city of Jaffa, believed to be the oldest port in the world.
 The suburb grew and grew and eventually overtook Jaffa in size, merging with it after Israel’s independence to form a single municipality.
 Today, Old Jaffa is a pretty collection of quaint alleys in the southern part of the city.
 To explore the area we suggest a Jaffa and Neve Tzedek Walking Tour.
 Meanwhile downtown Tel Aviv lies at the heart of the Israeli hi-tech industry known as Silicon Wadi.
 The Tel Aviv Diamond Exchange, the largest diamond trading center in the world, is also situated in the city.

-Immigrants have come to Tel Aviv from far and wide, bringing with them their own styles, cuisine, culture, and architecture.
+Immigrants have come to Israel’s cultural capital from far and wide, bringing with them their own styles, cuisine, culture, and architecture.
 As such, no matter what you are after, you’ll be sure to find it here.
 Tel Aviv is world-renowned for its high-quality restaurants and a world-class cafe culture, as well as a superb nightlife scene.

 Cultural Center of Israel